the Stabilizer Problem

 Act III: Utopian Reinvention—the Norbauer-type stabilizer

 A tricky thing with a perfect kinematic score is that it's hard to improve.
 But there is more to an optimal stabilizer than just deleting over-constraint.
 There remained the problem inherent in all sliding linear bearings: the bearing ratio.
-Quality of a sliding bearing is ultimately related to the length of the slide, but we want keyboards to be as flat as possible, which necessarily limits slider travel distance, and there is only so much we can escape this basic problem with a linear slider.
+Quality of a sliding bearing is ultimately related to the length of the slide, but we want keyboards to be as flat as possible, which necessarily limits slider travel distance, and there is only so much we can do to escape this basic problem with a linear slider.
 There are also limitations in injection molding as a manufacturing process, limiting the precision (and thus tightness of fit) to which two mating plastic parts, such as the tongue and the groove, can be manufactured.
 These concerns left us with a still non-zero nominal gap between the sliding faces of our functional interface and thus the possibility of subtle ticking.
 To reach perfection and effectively zero clearances everywhere, we would need to transcend the existing stabilizer paradigm and reformulate the problem on our own terms.
 The Norbauer-type stabilizer does that by taking the two-dimensional problem of linear sliding and cleverly projecting it into three-dimensional space, using a set of hinge leaves that fold and nest into each other, effectively lengthening the bearing.
 This is its core insight.
 But the advantages of the pin joint architecture are many and subtle.

 There are thirteen types of generic joints in mechanical engineering, but there is a design rule of thumb related to joint selection: whenever you can use a pin joint, do.
 There are many reasons for this, depending on the application, but in our case one of the most compelling is that it would allow us remove an injection molded part from each mating surface, replacing it instead with a metal pin.
 Precision metal pins are manufactured using a rolling and grinding process, making them massively more dimensionally accurate and uniform compared to injection molded parts.
 The interface tolerances of joints employing them can become much tighter as a result, allowing for effectively zero clearance at all interfaces and thus the total elimination not just of rattle but ticking.
 For 4mm of switch travel, we are moving our parts very little about tiny pins compared to the length of 4mm slide, making it effectively a gearing rather than a simple 1:1 ratio as with the slider.
 The math works out such that we experience 1/10th of the friction compared to a sliding joint.
 Using a plastic-to-steel pairing is a further significant reduction in friction compared to the prior plastic-on-plastic slide.